 Once you’ve done both the top and bottom lids, use your damp Q-tip (spray more Heyedrate Cleanser if it’s no longer damp) and run it across the lid margin or waterline of the upper and lower lashes.
 The last step is to close your eyes and spray your eyelids with the Heyedrate Lid & Lash Cleanser and let it dry.
 Repeat once or twice per day!

 Omega-3 fatty acids have been shown to normalize the meibomian glands by improving the gland oil consistency and quality.
-Other nutrient supplements that may help with MGD are flaxseed oil and fish oil.
 Try the Heyedrate Omega 3 for Eye Health, which works from the inside of your eyes to the outside to address the underlying cause of irritation.
-With powerful anti-inflammatory properties, this supplement with moisturize your eyes and provide comfort and relief.

 We, Eye Love, LLC, are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 MediViz and Heyedrate branded products are made by our company, Eye Love, but we truly believe that our products are the best on the market!
 It is important to know that our products are not intended to diagnose, treat, cure, or prevent any disease.